 - You should also be designing your Art Video and finalizing ideas for your Final Project.
 The proposal isn't

-due for two weeks- but now is a good time to plan.
+due for a few weeks- but now is a good time to plan.
 Does anyone need a new idea for an Art Video?
 Here's a project that just came in:

 Agenda - Sound & Intro to lighting w reflectors

 - Loudness & Frequency